 - You must hold client money in a separate and dedicated client bank account and you must hold client money protection.

 As a minimum, people required to register must have Scottish Credit and Qualifications Framework, level 6, or equivalent.

-At present, two programmes are described by the Scottish Government guidance as leading to an acceptable qualification.
+At present, three programmes are described by the Scottish Government guidance as leading to an acceptable qualification.
 These are: